History, Mission, & Learning Outcomes

 In 2018, the IPNS became the Department of Public and Nonprofit Studies.
 The department serves as the focal point for scholarship, teaching, and professional service in the field of Public Administration, Public Policy, and Public and Nonprofit Management at Georgia Southern University, throughout southeast Georgia, and beyond.
 It is one of six academic departments in the College of Behavioral and Social Sciences.

 The Department added to its growing undergraduate curriculum with the addition of two undergraduate minors (Public Policy and Nonprofit Management) in Fall 2019.
-These minors, along with the Minor in Public Administration, are open to all students seeking training in the public and nonprofit sectors.
+These minors, along with the Minor in Public Administration, are offered via online instruction and are open to all students who are seeking training in public and nonprofit management.
 Students in the Bachelor of Interdisciplinary Studies (BIS) program may also pursue program concentrations in these areas.

 Mission of the Master of Public Administration degree